fisicamaldonado/graficas/README.md

 The Plots XY app allows users to create sketches of XY graphs based on provided data.
 It also provides the ability to add trend lines (Linear, Polynomial, Exponential) and download the data in TXT format.

-**Please note that this project is currently under construction, and there are many more functionalities planned to be added in the future.**

 ## Features

 - Create XY graphs: Input your data points and visualize them on a graph.